Overview of TCP/IP

 3. FTP

 FTP Stands for File Transfer Protocol.
 It uses TCP services to transfer files from one host to another.
 It establishes a connection between two hosts.
-After the connection is established, the host can send and receive data or files.
+After establishing the connection, the host can send and receive data or files.

 4. SMTP

 SMTP stands for Simple Mail Transfer Protocol.
-It is a widely used and most important protocol used to transfer emails from sender to receiver.
+Users widely use and consider it the essential protocol for transferring emails from senders to receivers.
 It is an application layer protocol, as we have seen previously.
-It is a Push protocol that is used to send an email.
+It is a Push protocol that users employ to send an email.
 After that, POP post office protocol) or IMAP (internet message access protocol) protocols retrieve emails on the receiver end.

 5. TELNET

 TELNET stands for Terminal Network.
-It establishes the connection between the local computer and the remote computer so that the local terminal seems to be a terminal at the remote system.
+It establishes the connection between the local computer and the remote computer so that the local terminal seems to be a terminal in the remote system.

 6. FTP

 FTP stands for File Transfer Protocol.
-It is an internet protocol used for transferring data, media files from one computer to another computer.
+People utilize an internet protocol to transfer data and media files from one computer to another.

 Advantages of TCP/IP

-- Provides scalability feature; this feature allows adding N number of networks without disturbing current services.
+- Provides scalability feature that allows adding N number of networks without disturbing current services.

-- It is interoperable, which means it allows two different systems to communicate over a heterogeneous network.
+- It is interoperable, allowing two different systems to communicate over a heterogeneous network.

-- It is an industry-standard model which is developed to solve problems related to communication over a network.
+- An industry-standard model developed to solve problems related to communication over a network.

 - It assigns a unique IP address to each device across the network.
-So each device is identified uniquely over the network.
+Each device receives a unique identification over the network.

 Conclusion

-This article has seen what is TCP/IP, a detailed explanation of the layers in the TCP/IP and the advantages of using it over the network.
+This article has seen what TCP/IP, a detailed explanation of the layers in TCP/IP, and the advantages of using it over the network is.

 Recommended Articles